WLAN-Pi/wlanpi-core/PACKAGING.md

 - `rules`: this is the build recipe for make. it does the work for creating our package. it is a makefile with targets to compile and install the application, then create the .deb file.
 - `wlanpi-core.service`: `dh` automatically picks up and installs this systemd service
 - `wlanpi-core.triggers`: tells dpkg what packages we're interested in

+### Maintainer Scripts

+- `postinst` - this runs after the install and handles setting up a few things.
+- `postrm` - this runs and handles `remove` and `purge` args when uninstalling or purging the package.

 ### Installing dh-virtualenv from source